hynek/doc2dash/docs/submit.md

 After figuring this out, you should have a directory called `_build/html` for Sphinx or `site` for MkDocs.

-!!!
-Note
+> [!NOTE]
-    Please note with MkDocs that if the project doesn't use the [*mkdocstrings*](https://mkdocstrings.github.io) extension -- which, alas, is virtually all of the popular ones at the moment -- there won't be an `objects.inv` file and therefore no API data to be consumed.
+> Please note with MkDocs that if the project doesn't use the [*mkdocstrings*](https://mkdocstrings.github.io) extension -- which, alas, is virtually all of the popular ones at the moment -- there won't be an `objects.inv` file and therefore no API data to be consumed.
+>

-    I hope that more MkDocs-based projects add support for *mkdocstrings* in the future!
+> I hope that more MkDocs-based projects add support for *mkdocstrings* in the future!
-    As with Sphinx, it's language-agnostic.
+> As with Sphinx, it's language-agnostic.

 ## Converting